hirengondhiya/HirenGondhiya_T3A1/README.md

         Else If statement can also be used in conjuction with if statement to evaluate another condition when condition in previous if statement returns falsy value.

         For example: While perfming comparison of two number the outcome would be
-        - the first number is smaller than the second number
+        - the first number is smaller than the second number or
-        - the first number is larger than the second number
+        - the first number is larger than the second number or
         - both the numbers are equal

         Above conditions can be checked using JavaScript as follows: